 Patch 2.01: the infamous "Loot 2.0" patch that revamped the game of Diablo III.
 It was a transitional patch bridging the original D3 with the expansion, Reaper of Souls.

 Perma-: a prefix that is attached to various builds that indicate a "permanent" or near permanent effect.
-Examples include "permafreeze," a common way wizards focusing on various cold spells to continuously lock down enemies, "permastun," which a variety of classes can use, notably monks wielding the Sledge Fist weapon, "perma-Vault," which involves demon hunters running the legacy Natalya's Wrath set bonus which enable them to cast Vault without worrying about running out of Discipline.
+Examples include "permafreeze," a common way wizards focusing on various cold spells to continuously lock down enemies, "permastun," which a variety of classes can use, notably monks wielding the Sledge Fist weapon, "perma-Vault," which involves demon hunters running the Danetta's set (see: 'Danetta's') with Hatred regeneration items to use Vault nonstop.

 PK: short for "player kill" or "player killer," which refers to the act of a player-controlled character killing or directly causing the death of another player-controlled character.
 See: 'PVP.'